-We do not anticipate paying cash dividends on our common stock in the foreseeable future.
+Our current credit facility prohibits our payment of cash dividends and we do not anticipate paying cash dividends on our common stock in the foreseeable future.
 We currently intend to retain all available funds and any future earnings to support our operations and finance the growth and development of our business.
 Any future determination related to our dividend policy will be made at the discretion of our board of directors and will depend upon, among other factors, our results of operations, financial condition, capital requirements, contractual restrictions, business prospects, the requirements of current or then-existing debt instruments and other factors our board of directors may deem relevant.